wyTrivail/bus-mongo/README.md

 ```

 ### get collection
-we can access the collection of db object
+we can access the collection of the db object

 ```js
 var my_collection = my_db.collection('collection-name');
 ```

 ### crud
-we can do all the crud operations of collection, for example:
+we can do all the crud operations of the collection, for example:

 ```js
 my_collection.insert_one({test:1}, function(err){